 - Understand your current lease.
 Review your current lease to ensure you’re not incurring unnecessary charges for early move-out or damage.

 - Determine if you need moving coverage.
 The industry standard for moving insurance is 60 cents per pound, so if a 50-pound desk gets damaged, you would only get $30.
-If you have critical equipment vital to your operations, you may want additional coverage.
+You may want additional coverage if you have critical equipment vital to your operations.
 Typically, business owners insurance doesn’t cover the types of damage that can occur during an office move.

 - Set a moving budget ahead of time.
 Creating a moving budget will help you avoid surprises and make decisions to save you money.